CentralReach/permalinks-chrome/README.md

 ### Deploying/Publishing

-1. Probably should delete the `dist` dir just to be safe.
-2. Build for production: `npm run build`
+1. Build for production: `npm run build`
-3. ZIP up the contents of the `dist` folder.
+2. ZIP up the contents of the `dist` folder (inside the folder--don't have dist in the ZIP file paths).
-4. You'll have to login with our company Google account to update it [in the store](https://chrome.google.com/webstore/developer/dashboard).
+3. You'll have to login with our company Google account to update it [in the store](https://chrome.google.com/webstore/developer/dashboard).
 Contact Chad or Ambrose for the credentials.